 Not All Gone

 Radiation is the only conventional treatment that’s recommended at this stage, but it seems to us that there are too many drawbacks to make this look attractive.
 Besides the tissue damage that could result in permanently losing her ability to swallow (stomach tube feeding for the rest of her life), and the permanent damage and weakness to surrounding bone, there’s the fact that according to one doctor on the case, radiation generally just sets chordomas back for a while, but doesn’t eliminate them.
 Chordoma’s are typically slow growing, and we know one case where surgery only (no radiation) has led to 10 years of good health with no regrowth.
-But on the other hand, chordomas can get very active after surgery, growing and spreading rather quickly.
-Cancer brings many things, and one is uncertainty.
+But on the other hand, chordomas can sometimes get very active after surgery, growing and spreading rather quickly.
+Cancer brings many things into your life.
+Uncertainty is one.

 Alternative Treatments